luispedro/talk-scientific-communication/talk.md

 2. Avoid references to work that "everyone knows" in your field (maybe it is not so well known) or _inside references/jokes_

-You may end up present _less_ material in the time alloted: for example, if you are a computational person presenting to an applied audience, the best use of your time may be to present _the intuition behind your algorithm_ and some empirical evidence, leaving out any formal analyses altogether.
+You may end up present _less_ material in the time allotted: for example, if you are a computational person presenting to an applied audience, the best use of your time may be to present _the intuition behind your algorithm_ and some empirical evidence, leaving out any formal analyses altogether.
 This is